helios-base/soccerwindow2/README.md

 ```
 if you installed the executables in your PATH.

-Or, type
+A simple convinient script `sswindow2` will also be installed if you use Autotools.
+This script starts soccerwindow2 as a monitor client.
+To invoke the script, type
 ```
 sswindow2
 ```
-if you'd like to start soccerwindow2 as a monitor client.
 `sswindow2` is equivalent to invoke `soccerwindow2 -c -d`.

 soccerwindow2 will look in your home directory for the configuration file `~/.soccerwindow2`.